-In 2008, AkzoNobel, the world’s largest paint and coatings company, was growing very fast.
-It had recently acquired ICI, itself an enormous organisation numbering nearly 30,000 people; the time was ripe for it to take stock of the organisation it had become and refresh the brand that had served it so well for nearly 20 years.
+In 2008, AkzoNobel, the world’s largest paint and coatings company, was growing rapidly.
+It had recently acquired ICI, itself an enormous organisation numbering nearly 30,000 people.
+The time was ripe for it to take stock of the organisation it had become and they approached Saffron to refresh the brand that had served it so well for nearly 20 years.

 As part of this strategy we refreshed the visual identity, reinvigorating Bruce – AkzoNobel’s iconic mark that had been developed by Saffron’s Chairman, Wally Olins, over 20 years ago – with the help of Martijn Rijven, an Amsterdam-based illustrator and designer.

 This logo is derived from a bas-relief created in Greece around 2,500 years ago.
 As the AkzoNobel symbol, he was born in the 1980s and re-born in 2008.